DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/README.md

 You can manually specify if a pin should be an INPUT (switch) or OUTPUT (led) pin `pin.direction = Direction.INPUT` There is no PWM or voltage capability only on/off by pulling a pin high or low, it's digital.

 Reset should be provided 3v3 and you pull that to GND to actually reset the chip.
-It's easier most cases to just reset the board but in the unlikely event that you should ever need it that feature is available.
+It's easier most cases to just reset the board but in the unlikely event that you should ever need a physical chip reset, that feature is built into the chip.

 ### MCP23017 I2C Pull-Up Circuit
 This is now a known good circuit for the MCP23017 (I designed it).
 This will allow your chip to be detected by the microcontroller as an I2C device.
 You can have up to 8 chips on the same physical bus.
 The chip only allows for a maximum of 8 different I2C addresses via solder jumper pads (to GND).
 Since I'm using the Pi Pico which has 2 separate I2C busses you can have a maximum of 16 chips per microcontroller in a non-matrix layout.
 8 chips per bus, 2 busses.
 With 16 GPIO per chip x 16 chips = 256 GPIO maximum!
 My board only uses 32 on 2 chips.